Skip to:

 • Small-business owners are not required to respond to the SBCS.
 However, voluntarily responses to the SBCS provides Federal Reserve researchers with valuable information about the experiences of small-business owners across the country.

-• The Federal Reserve does provide loans to small businesses.
+• The Federal Reserve does not provide loans to small businesses.
 For more information on the functions of the Federal Reserve, please visit the Federal Reserve Board of Governors’ website.

 • Thriving small businesses are key to vibrant communities, and collectively, they play an important role in the US economy.
 Along with employing nearly half of private-sector workers, small businesses are catalysts of innovation and the backbone of Main Street.